mrtazz/vim-plan/README.md

 variables inline:

 - `%%DATE%%` with the current date of the format mm/dd/yyyy
+- `%%DATE_8601%%` with the current date of the format yyyy/mm/dd
 - `%%WEEKDAY%%` with the name of weekday
 - `%%WEEKNUMBER%%` with the number of the week
 - `%%YEAR%%` with the current year yyyy